AAC1DR41N/AAC1DR41N/README.md

 **Pronouns:** he/she

 I’m a 16 year old coder with a love for **reverse engineering, assembly, and C++**.
-I looooove coding and working on new projects and I’m always opent to learn new ways to level up my skills.
+I looooove coding and working on new projects and I’m always open to learn new ways to level up my skills.

 Outside of coding, you’ll often find me exploring things like:
 -  Gaming